PART 43: DESPERATE TIMES

 Luci turned and marched over towards the nearest wall, drawing her head back – only to be grabbed from behind by Lee.
 She blinked, then snapped her gaze back over to the couch.

 “That’s dirty pool,” Chartreuse said, horrified.

 “Okay, that’s it,” Luci decided.
 “I’ve had it.”
 She began to push a chair over to the side of the room.
 “Lee?
 Chartreuse?
-You can leave now too, if you like.”
+You can leave now, if you don’t want to see this.”

-“Um, not sure THAT’S a good idea,” Lee pointed out.
+“Um, pretty sure I should stick around,” Lee pointed out.

 “Why, what are you, like, going to do?”
 Chartreuse asked.

 “Something I might regret later,” Luci admitted.
 She climbed onto the chair, and reached up to grasp the ornamental rapier hanging on the wall.

 “Whoa, uh, hold on short stuff… what are you doing?”